MengGuo/PRISM_interface/README.md

 PRISM_interface
 ========

-Interface to generate input files automatically for model checker PRISM
+Generate input files automatically for model checker PRISM, from NetworkX graph objects.

 -----
 Description
 -----
-This package contains the implementation for generating input files, particularly, MDP model, LTL/DRA model for the [PRISM model checker](http://www.prismmodelchecker.org).
+This package contains the implementation for generating input files, particularly, MDP model, LTL/DRA model for the [PRISM model checker](http://www.prismmodelchecker.org), from [NetworkX](https://networkx.github.io) graph objects.

 Creating by hand these modules is simply **tedious**, particularly so since PRISM does **not** allow non-integer identifier for each mode of a state.